metislabs/slate/source/includes/_quick_guide.md

 ### Response Format

-* All of the responses returned from the Metislabs API follow a standardized format.
+* All of the responses returned from the Metis Labs API follow a standardized format.

 Field | Type | Description
 ------:|:------:|:------------